cloudfoundry-attic/cf-abacus/lib/utils/mongoclient/README.md

 To keep the same behaviour the MongoDB client returns the `id` field.

-### Duplicating documents in request
+### Duplicated documents

-The multi-document functions such as `allDocs` and `bulkDocs` return the result in the same form as the input array of document ids.
+The multi-document functions such as `allDocs` and `bulkDocs` return the result in the same order as the input array of document ids.

-This is important if the list of ids contains duplicated entries:
+If the list of ids contains duplicated entries:
 ```
 id1
 id2